alphagov/govuk-developer-docs/source/manual/howto-remove-change-note-from-whitehall.html.md

 #### Editorial Remark
 1. Obtain the content item ID of the document on which the change note was created.
-This can be done by visiting the `/api/content/` version of the the edition's url.
+This can be done by visiting the `/api/content/` version of the edition's url.
 This document will contain multiple editions.
 You will have to extract the `editorial_remark` from these editions.
 1. Create a data migration in Whitehall [docs here](https://github.com/alphagov/whitehall/blob/19cd7d72de32454d532c195f35b027fa1b3ba6ac/db/data_migration/README.md)